PySimpleGUI/DocsCleanup/cookbook.md

 PySimpleGUI does not directly use the PIL package so that PySimpleGUI can remain highly portable.
 Requiring users to install PIL was simply not acceptable for the package, but it's fine for demo programs and helper functions like this one.

 One thing that PIL buys you is the ability to work with a LOT more file formats.
-If you want JPG images, then you want to use PIL as the tkinter based PySimpleGUI only supports PNGs and GIFs (because that's all tht tkinter supports)
+If you want JPG images, then you want to use PIL as the tkinter based PySimpleGUI only supports PNGs and GIFs (because that's all that tkinter supports)

 `convert_to_types` is a fantastic little function because you can give it a filename or a bytes string and it will return a bytes string that is optionally resized.